Kintyre/ksconf/docs/source/install.rst

 Enable Bash Completion
 ~~~~~~~~~~~~~~~~~~~~~~

+Context-aware autocomplete can be a great time saver.
-If you're on Mac or Linux, and would like to enable bash completion, run these commands:
+If you're on a Mac or Linux, and would like to enable bash completion, run these commands:

 .. code-block:: sh